brandonmarino/3rd-Year-Game-Project/README.txt

 When a disc jumps over the opponent's dis, the other disc is captured and is taken out of the board.
 Only when a disc has reached the furthest row will it be able to move back and forth.
 When the opponent's pieces has been captured, that's when the player wins the game.

-Overall Design Decision
+Overall Design Decision...
-Strategy Design Decision
+Strategy Design Decision...
-Checkers User Interface
+Checkers User Interface...
-JUnit Design Decision
+JUnit Design Decision...
-Knows Issues in Milestone 3
+Known issues in Milestone 3...
-Improvements Made Since Milestone 2
+Improvements Made Since Milestone 2...
 - Fixed ReadMe file
 - Fixed UML Diagrams - Java API classes were missing
 - JUnit testing includes invalid numbers